RobiNN1/PHP-UI-Kit/docs/layout/container.md

 # container()

-Display content to reasonable maximum width.
+Display content to a reasonable maximum width.

 ---